4 DAYS FROM $1,499

 Embark on an exciting tour of Tashkent, the epicenter of modern Uzbek life

 Become acquainted with the epicenter of modern Uzbek culture — Tashkent, its capital city, is teeming with historic landmarks, museums, and distinctive neighborhoods.
 Our full-day tour will take us to the Old Quarter, Independence Square, Khast Imam square, and more.
 Cultural Discovery: We’ll stop by the Museum of Applied Arts, which was built by local craftsmen in the 1930s.
-Thought it was constructed during the era of Soviet hegemony, the building and its contents reflect many facets of Uzbek artistry, architecture, and culture.
+Though it was constructed during the era of Soviet hegemony, the building and its contents reflect many facets of Uzbek artistry, architecture, and culture.
 We’ll also immerse ourselves in the flow of everyday life here as we take a ride on the Metro train.
 This subterranean system is renowned for its aesthetic beauty, and we’ll admire it as we travel beneath the city with the locals.
-Cultural Discovery: Later, we join a local family — the Fakhimovs — at their ceramics studio.
+Cultural Discovery: Later, we join a local family — the Rakhimovs — at their ceramics studio.
 World-famous master of ceramics Akbar Rakhimov founded this studio and it has been in the family ever since.
 We’ll admire the handiwork and learn about the family’s artistry at their private museum (a Vantage exclusive).
 Our Farewell Dinner will be at the hotel's restaurant this evening.

 After breakfast, transfer to the airport for your flight home or explore yet another fascinating destination on your extension to Almaty, Kazakhstan.